 When spending time with your loved one, incorporate encouraging conversation about self-care.
-Below is a list of self-care related behaviors and tasks to help spark dialogue.
+Below is a list of self-care-related behaviors and tasks to help spark dialogue.
 Select 1 or 2 of the items that you think are most important and start there.
 Add more in as your loved one seems ready.
-These will help your loved one take the lead in their disease management and gain control over their quality of life, creating more time for your to be their loved one and not their caregiver.
+These will help your loved one take the lead in their disease management and gain control over their quality of life, creating more time for you to be their loved one and not their caregiver.

 Self-care (disease management)

 Have a quick-relief inhaler available at all times and encourage them to use it when they feel short of breath.